 Enabling the MCP Server¶

 The ai-rulez MCP (Model Context Protocol) server allows your AI assistant to programmatically and safely interact with your .ai-rulez/ configuration.
-Since V4 uses a file-based approach with inline MCP configuration, you define servers directly in config.toml, and the MCP server provides read-only access for AI assistants to generate outputs and validate your configuration.
+Since V4 uses a file-based approach with inline MCP configuration, you define servers directly in config.toml, and the MCP server provides read, CRUD, validation, and generation tools for AI assistants.

 You do not need to start the server manually.
 Your AI assistant will start it automatically based on the configuration you provide.